 With a fully loaded tank of fuel (long range tanks recommend for this trip 130 litres+ is ideal) head east via Fisheries Road until you reach Balladonia Road.

-found 25-30psi was a good compromise between maintaining speed and softening
+We found 25-30psi was a good compromise between maintaining speed and softening the ride.

 The first stop along the way is Mt Ragged which is also a campsite.
 Climbing Mt Ragged will take about 2.5-3 hours return.